Oh yeah, well you hear this too, the truth about public teacher salaries.

 Hello.

-Well, Megadiddo's here from Salt Lake, Rush.
+Well, Mega Ditto is here from Salt Lake.

-Good to talk to you.
+Rush, good to talk to you.

 Thanks very much, sir.

-Uh, I read the best thing yesterday, and it just had to make me chuckle.
+I read the best thing yesterday, and it just had to make me chuckle.

-Um, our friends down at the Occupy movement are trademarking the name Occupy Wall Street.
+Our friends down at the Occupy movement are trademarking the name Occupy Wall Street.

 Yeah, I saw that myself.

-Exactly right, and they're also trying to figure out a way to keep the homeless from coming in and stealing their food.
+And they're also trying to figure out a way to keep the homeless from coming in and stealing their food.

 And we've also learned that it is the homeless who are being directed to Occupy Wall Street by the cops.

-The New York police departments telling the homeless where Occupy Wall Street is.
+The New York Police Department's telling the homeless where Occupy Wall Street is.

-And then go down there.
+And they go down there.

 They got booze and food.

-It's uh it's a homeless person's delight.
+It's a homeless person's delight.

-And the homeless are showing up and they're one, and and so the cooks at Occupy Wall Street say, hell with it.
+And so the cooks at Occupy Wall Street say, hell with it.

 I have to think like everything else in higher education today that it's been dumbed down.

-Um the classics program at the University or California State University Fresno in 1984.
+In fact, about Victor Davis Hansen, he actually Created the classics program at the University of California State University, Fresno, in 1984.

-Uh and he was professor there until recently.
+And he was professor there until recently.

-But I think you know, there's all kinds of theories to explain what's going on in higher education.
+But I think, you know, there's all kinds of theories to explain what's going on in higher education.

 That's not really that new.

-Now, I think it is relatively new, two generations that worthless degrees are being constructed and taught and awarded.
+Two generations that worthless degrees are being constructed and taught and awarded.

-But in this economy, in the in the Obama economy, employers don't have the money, they don't have the wherewithal, and they don't have the confidence or the money or the time or the patience to go out and hire uneducated people and turn them into something.
+But in this economy, in the Obama economy, employers don't have the money, they don't have the wherewithal, and they don't have the confidence or the money or the time or the patience to go out and hire uneducated people and turn them into something.

 Because they can't get a handle on what faces them next year with Obamacare, what other regulations might be awaiting them.